fuego96/gw2mi/README.md

 This script will make launching the second GW2 instance a simple double-click action.
 Ideal if you have two accounts and a good-enough PC (see below for reference PC used).

-This solution actually works even with one GW2 copy as the gw2cache, which naturally remembers the GW2 login and password, is created per Windows User profile.
-But running multiple instances under a singer installation folder will probably not survive the test of time when those running instances try to update content to the same gw2.dat core (in the same folder).

-If you wish to try, and don't mind waiting while the GW2 client repairs the over 26GB Gw2.dat file because it somehow got corrupt, do so at your own risk :-)

 ###Prerequisites - You'll Need To:
-* Create a second login account on your PC (for the second instance of GW2 to save its settings to).
+* Create a second Windows User account on your PC (for the second instance of GW2 to save its settings to).
 * Download **handle.exe** from Microsoft (see reference link below) and copy it to C:\Windows
 * Copy the **gw2mi.bat** to your second GW2 folder and create a desktop-shortcut.
   (or copy to your one-and-only GW2 installation folder)

+A quick note about second Windows User account.
+You can run multiple GW2 instances even with one installed GW2 copy as the GW2 client automatically (re)creates its "gw2cache" per Windows User profile (which naturally remembers the GW2 login, password and other GW2 settings).
+However this single-folder, multi-instance solution may not survive the test of time when said instances try to update GW2 content to the same gw2.dat file in the same folder.
+No telling what would happen there.

+If you wish to try, and don't mind waiting while the GW2 client repairs the over 26GB Gw2.dat file because it somehow got corrupt, do so at your own risk :-)

 ###How To Configure
 **About Personalization**